ig-grando/discord-notifier/README.md

 This is a simple script that allows sending reminders to a Discord channel.
 It can be used for a variety of purposes, such as remembering friends birthdays, important dates, or simply annoying people with a bot on Discord.
 Execution is easy: just create a new message in `msg_manager.py`, set a day and month to send it (or set the current date), and then run `sender.py`.
 Messages scheduled for that day will be sent, and a notification will pop up.
-To make the script work, you need to set up a virtual environment (optional but highly recommended) and add the Discord webhook URL in the `.env` file, as shown below.
+To make the script work, you need to set up a virtual environment (optional but highly recommended) and add the Discord webhook URL in the `settings.json` file, as shown below.

 ---